RDM3DC/graviton-PI_a/README.md

 ## Overview

-This repository implements an Adaptive Reward-Penalty (ARP) controller for Grover-like quantum search experiments and documents an integration with a proposed Adaptive Impedance Network (AIN) — a classical hardware layer that provides active decoherence suppression informed by the ARP controller.
+This repository implements an Adaptive Ressistance Principle (ARP) controller for Grover-like quantum search experiments and documents an integration with a proposed Adaptive Impedance Network (AIN) — a classical hardware layer that provides active decoherence suppression informed by the ARP controller.

 New: A detailed predictive hardware interface specification for the AIN has been added:
 - docs/AIN_Predictive_Hardware_Interface.md — Predictive Hardware Interface Specification — Adaptive Impedance Network (AIN)